WarMaxis/High_compatibility_email_creation_3/README.md

 # High compatibility email creation 3

-THe last example of email creation with high compatibility (with many email clients - web, desktop, mobile and very old --> __Microsoft Outlook 2007__).
+The last example of email creation with high compatibility (with many email clients - web, desktop, mobile and very old --> __Microsoft Outlook 2007__).

 Created with good practices and standards for email creations.
 Of course it is made with __HTML tables__ :-)